blackcatserious/traceremove-social-bot/README.md

    npm install
    ```
 2. **Configure your environment variables** – copy `.env.example` to `.env` and fill out the required keys for Notion and the social networks.
 See the file for details on each variable.
-3. **Set up your Notion database** – create a database with the columns described in this README and share it with the integration token used in `NOTION_API_KEY`.
+3. **Set up your Notion database** – create a database with the columns described in this README and share it with the integration token used in `NOTION_TOKEN`.
 4. **Deploy on Vercel** – import the repository into Vercel.
 The included `vercel.json` file schedules a cron job to hit `/api/cron/publish` every hour.

 ## Notion database schema